MB Teacher Magazine

 Lost in Translation

 It has been some weeks now since the government released what was to be plans for reinventing the education system in Manitoba.
 Yet, a fog still lies over the future of education in Manitoba.
-When the process started a couple of years ago, the government appo...
+When the process ...
 Read More...

 COVID Opens Door to Inclusion

 March 2020, a date that will live on in lockdown infamy.
-Can you remember the good old days when you could stroll down hallways, attend meetings, run extra-curriculars, and teach without doth and donning PPE? ...
+Can you remember the good old days when you could stroll down hallways, attend meetings, run extra-curriculars, and teach without doth and donning PPE?
+The Covid-19 pandemic has changed a lot of things ...
 Read More...

 Diary of a First Year Teacher